nixiera/idgb-types/README.md

 ## API Overview

-This package provides TypeScript definitions for all entities in the IGDB API.
+This package provides TypeScript definitions for all entities in the IGDB API, along with runtime type validation using Zod.
 Here's an overview of the main categories:

+> **Note:** For a comprehensive mapping between types and IGDB API endpoints, see the [endpoints documentation](./docs/endpoints.md).

 ### Core Game Data
 - `Game`: The central type representing a video game with all its properties